electricbookworks/electric-book/index.md

 # The Electric Book workflow

-The Electric Book workflow is a process and a set of tools for making high-quality books.
-It's designed for professional book-production teams to replace tools like InDesign for text-heavy books.
-Team members can work on a book project together and store their work in the cloud.
+The Electric Book workflow is a process and a set of tools for making high-quality PDF, epub, web and app editions from a single content source.
+It's designed for professional book-production, and lets team members work on book projects together and store their work in the cloud.

-With the Electric Book workflow, you store your books in plain text with great version control, and create website versions, ebooks and print editions easily from a single source.
 At the heart of the workflow is the [Electric Book Jekyll template](https://github.com/electricbookworks/electric-book), which you're looking at now.
+This template includes an [almost blank book](book) to work into, a book of [sample features and typography](samples), and [documentation](docs).

 {% include metadata %}
 {% if output-docs == true %}